 For topics close to home, themes around giveaways like OFWs were purportedly receiving a bonus from OWWA if they share the post.
 Or some good luck — winning in a raffle draw or wish granted — if a message gets shared.

-The accessibility of the share button on Facebook timeline and convenience of forwarding a message through its Messenger app does little to spread such chain messages.
-In the past, the postman used to deliver the chain letter promising both blessings for obedience and curse for indifference.
-Each letter might contain a centavo coin, and the sender needs to buy paper, envelope, and postage to make it work.
-Now that it’s all free — thanks to open data by Facebook and convenience of public wifi — chain letters on social media will spread like wildfire.
+The accessibility of the share button on Facebook timeline and the convenience of forwarding a message through its Messenger app does little to spread such chain messages.
+In the past, the postman used to deliver the chain letter promising both blessings for obedience and a curse for indifference.
+Each letter might contain a centavo coin, and the sender needs to buy paper, an envelope, and postage to make it work.
+Now that it’s all free — thanks to open data by Facebook and the convenience of public wifi — chain letters on social media will spread like wildfire.

 Indeed, there are Facebook users who’ll do as fellow users tell them without verifying accuracy and truthfulness.
-In a way, chain letters are earlier incarnations of fake news before it became a staple of today’s headlines.
+In a way, chain letters are earlier incarnations of fake news before they became a staple of today’s headlines.

-As a follow up to the previous item, the availability of alternative media has indeed blurred the lines between truth and lies.
+As a follow-up to the previous item, the availability of alternative media has indeed blurred the lines between truth and lies.
 On the one hand, it promises to deliver news that mainstream media is unwilling or unable to cover.
 On the other hand, it might package the story as true even though it lacks verified sources.
-Since everyone can build a website and sharing the story on social media is as easy as making a sandwich, what is fake news appears legit, especially that they are being shared by people we know and trust.
+Since everyone can build a website and sharing the story on social media is as easy as making a sandwich, what is fake news appears legit, especially since they are being shared by people we know and trust.

 Even if Facebook has a report function that allows users to flag fake posts, it is hard to enforce across the entire network.
 Every user needs to be vigilant and must exercise due diligence to make it happen.
 But it’s easy to get distracted within the Facebook platform.
-Suggested friends, random videos at Facebook Watch, Marketplace, and tag notifications, they all compete for our attention.
+Suggested friends, random videos at Facebook Watch, Marketplace, and tag notifications, all compete for our attention.